ComputationalRNABiology/pyicoteo/pyicoteo_docs/pyicotrocol.rst

 Pyicotrocol offers access to the whole functionality of Pyicoteo, allowing for combination of operations in the different Pyicoteo suite tools.

-It also has the nice advantage in terms of experiment reproducibility and being an alternative to running a command.
+It also has the nice advantage in terms of experiment reproducibility, since you don't need to save the command you used, what you did stays in the text file.
 Execution
 ---------